isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy Prog/Device Management Application(DMA).md

 ### DMA Settings After School Hours

 <p style="text-align:justify;">1.
-During school hours, the Default Setting will apply.
-Parents/Guardians are given a choice to opt for an Alternative Setting, which will apply only to after school hours.
-The following table outlines the different levels of restrictions, controls and monitoring for the different DMA options after school hours.</p>
+During school hours, the Default Setting will apply. <br>2.
+After school hours, parents/guardians have a choice to continue with the Default or opt for an Alternative Setting.
+The following table outlines the different levels of restrictions, controls, and monitoring for the different DMA options <b>after</b> school hours.</p>

 <br>
 <style type="text/css">